kryops/rollup-plugin-gzip/README.md

 **additionalFiles** `string[]`

 This option allows you to compress additional files outside of the main rollup bundling process.
-The processing is delayed to make sure the files are written on disk; the delay is controlled through `additionalFilesDelay`.

 **additionalFilesDelay** `number`

 This options sets a delay (ms) before the plugin compresses the files specified through `additionalFiles`.
-Increase this value if your artifacts take a long time to generate.

-Defaults to `2000`
+Defaults to `0` for Rollup >= 2.0.0, `2000` for older versions of Rollup

 **customCompression** `(content: string | Buffer) => string | Buffer | Promise<string | Buffer>`